Q&A: All you need to know about the Irish boxing civil war

 How so?

 Dunne picked a team for the upcoming European Championships in Ukraine and he was to be the manager.
-It was put before the IABA Central Council who knocked back Dunne and one of his selections – super heavyweight Dean Gardiner.
-They said Gardiner must box off against Martin Keenan.
-That will take place on Wednesday night at the National Stadium after it was announced just hours beforehand.
+It was put before the IABA Central Council who knocked back Dunne and his selection at super heavyweight.
+They subsequently said Dean Gardiner must box off against Martin Keenan and that will take place on Wednesday night at the National Stadium after it was announced just hours beforehand.

 Dunne’s selection was the first test of whether the IABA had moved away from old habits and from a Sport Ireland (SI) viewpoint they failed the test.
 Bigly, as Donald Trump would say.